openpnp/openpnp/3D-Units-per-Pixel.md

 ## ReferenceStripFeeder

-The following shows an Auto-Setup of a [[ReferenceStripFeeder]] at higher than usual Z (it was deliberately proped up by ~10mm).
-Normal setup without 3D Units per Pixel failed.
-With the 3D calibration it works, observe how after the Auto-Setup the ruler ticks align with the 2mm part pockets:
+The following shows an Auto-Setup of a [[ReferenceStripFeeder]] at higher than usual Z (it was deliberately proped up by ~7mm).
+Normal setup (without 3D Units per Pixel) failed.
+With the 3D Calibration it works!
+Observe how after the Auto-Setup the ruler ticks align with the 2mm part pockets quite nicely:

 ![3d-calibration-stripfeeder](https://user-images.githubusercontent.com/9963310/131221108-0e535cd7-6ba7-4b18-af66-693391828aea.gif)

 ## BlindsFeeder

 Similar, a [[BlindsFeeder]] doing cover edge calibration (cover open close).
-This is now bang-on, it was always overcompensating before:
+This is now bang-on, the iteration always overcompensated before:

 ![3d-calibration-blindsfeeder](https://user-images.githubusercontent.com/9963310/131221121-3668174b-0b3b-4d75-bdf6-62e71c56d24e.gif)